artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 <img width="311" height="168" alt="image" src="https://github.com/user-attachments/assets/22737ef1-c51e-49a9-bdf9-a4318f5ca6aa" />

-The hazard is handled by:
+The hazard is resolved by:
 - Inserting a bubble by the ```slli``` instruction (way-1).
 We can see that Way 1 in the EX1 Stage is empty (```-----```).
 - Performing a forwarding from EX1 to Decode.
 We can see that: ```out=4 → b=4 (Byp)```.